 Officer Transition Workshop Outline

 Orgs should create their own Officer Transition Workshops to better explain everything that the org does to the new and continuing members.
-The Office of Student Activities does not provide these workshops, but will help organization leaders to create one.
+The Office of Student Living and College Engagement does not provide these workshops, but will help organization leaders to create one.
 For a successful workshop, follow these guidelines: